 Under these standards, our Board of Directors has determined that Messrs.
-Bar-Shalev and Toussia-Cohen and Ms. Yodfat Harel Gross are considered "independent" pursuant to the rules of the American Stock Exchange and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended.
-In addition, our Board has determined that at least two of these members of the Board of Directors are able to read and understand fundamental financial statements and have substantial business experience that results in their financial sophistication, qualifying them for membership on our Audit Committee.
+Sheratzky, Bar Shalev and Toussia-Cohen and Ms. Harel Gross are considered "independent" pursuant to the rules of the

+American Stock Exchange and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended.
+In addition, our Board has determined that these members of the Board of Directors are able to read and understand fundamental financial statements and have substantial business experience that results in their financial sophistication, qualifying them for membership on our Audit Committee.
 Our Board of Directors has also determined that Messrs.
-Bronfeld, Bar-Shalev, Toussia-Cohen and Sheratzky and Ms. Harel Gross, and Messr.
-Akirov, the Director nominee, are "independent" pursuant to the rules of the American Stock Exchange.
+Akirov, Bronfeld, Bar Shalev, Sheratzky and Toussia-Cohen, Ms. Harel Gross and Dr. Kornberg are "independent" pursuant to the rules of the American Stock Exchange.

 Our non-management directors hold formal meetings, separate from management, at least twice per year.
 We have no formal policy regarding attendance by our directors at annual meetings of shareholders, although we encourage such attendance and anticipate most of our directors will attend these meetings.
-We did not hold an annual shareholders meeting in 2006.
+Mr. Hurvitz, Dr. Aviezer, Dr. Shaaltiel, Ms. Harel Gross and Mr. Bar-Shalev attended our 2007 annual meeting of shareholders.